 Smart & Final completes an initial public offering and begins trading on the New York Stock Exchange under the symbol “SFS.”
-Meanwhile, Smart & Final celebrates the opening of our 200th banner store in Long Beach, where the very first banner store also opened.
+Meanwhile, Smart & Final celebrates the opening of its 200th banner store in Long Beach, where the very first banner store also opened.

-Smart & Final Extra! store expansion continues with the acquisition of 33 former Haggen store leases in California, which reopened as Smart & Final Extra! stores.
+Smart & Final Extra! store expansion continues with the acquisition of 33 former Haggen store leases in California, which reopen as Smart & Final Extra! stores.
 Additionally, Cash & Carry opens four new store locations.

 Smart & Final opens 14 new Extra! format stores and Cash & Carry opens four new locations.